My Iona

 • It is important to note all people who were present in the area when the suspicious package was discovered.

-• Provide this information to Campus Safety and Security to facilitate their follow-up investigation and to obtain advice from local health authorities and outside law enforcement officials as to the best standards of care for those affected.
+• Provide this information to Campus Safety to facilitate their follow-up investigation and to obtain advice from local health authorities and outside law enforcement officials as to the best standards of care for those affected.

 Emergency Preparedness and Response